 Transfer credits will fall into one of three categories:

 - Transfer credits that appear with a course code and name that can be found in the Undergraduate Calendar are courses that you have been granted exact credit.
 For example: If ECON*1050 Introductory Microeconomics appears on your letter, then a course that you took at your previous institution covered the same material as this course.
-The course will count towards your degree and program requirements.
+The course will count towards your degree, program and prerequisite requirements.

 Same Topic Generic: